t4w4n3/kotlin-gradle-hexa-multi-modules/hexagonale-architecture.md

 They contain the business logic.

-They use gateways to access backing services like databases or external APIs.
+They use secondary ports to access backing services like databases or external APIs.

 They are exposed to the outside world through primary adapters.